Felting Your Knitting by Hand

 A coaster should be pinned flat on a blocking mat

-Shape slippers and mittens by trying them on to shape, then stuff with plastic bags or bubble wrap – anything that will help it hold its shape but not absorb water
+Shape slippers and mitt by trying them on, then stuff with plastic bags or bubble wrap – anything that will help it hold its shape but not absorb water

 Afterwards, if felted properly, you will be able to cut the felt.
 This is helpful if you want to cut away the outer edges or cut out a certain shape.